begumaygun/smart-shopping-system/README.md

 ## Chatbot

 Both the seller and customer dashboards now include a simple chatbot powered by a small FAQ dataset located at `backend/app/data/faq.csv`.
-Incoming questions are matched to the closest entry using a TF‑IDF KNN classifier.
+Incoming questions are matched to the closest entry using a lightweight keyword similarity search that only relies on Python's standard library.

 ### Adding questions